Dreaming of a GT-ometry

 Fix a profinite group \(G\).
 Let us write explicitly the definitions suggested in the last paragraphs:

-Definition (\(G\)-ometry): A \(G\)-ometry \(X\) is a profinite group – denoted by \(\piet(X)\) – equipped with a continuous surjection \(\piet(X) \to G\) whose kernel – denoted by \(\pigeom(X)\) – is a finitely generated profinite group.
+Definition (\(G\)-ometry): A \(G\)-ometry \(X\) is a profinite group – denoted by \(\piet(X)\) – equipped with a continuous surjection \(\piet(X) \to G\) whose kernel – denoted by \(\pigeom(X)\) – is a profinite group which is topologically finitely generated.
 The surjection \(\piet(X) \to G\) is called the structural morphism of \(X\).

 Definition (morphism of \(G\)-ometries): A morphism between two \(G\)-ometries \(X\) and \(Y\) is the class, modulo conjugacy by an element of \(\pigeom(Y)\), of a group morphism \(\piet(X) \to \piet(Y)\) which commutes with the structural morphisms.